johansyd/flex-installer/README.md

 ###Installation Mac OS x

-Flex has a [Air installer](http://flex.apache.org/installer.html) for Mac OS X whic is the easiest way.
+Flex has a [Air installer](http://flex.apache.org/installer.html) for Mac OS X which is the easiest way.

 ###Installation Windows